wkigenyi/iReporter/README.md

 # iReporter
-Platform for citizens to report corruption and intervention concerns
+Andela Project: Platform for citizens to report corruption and intervention concerns